dmlc/xgboost/plugin/updater_gpu/README.md

 ## Author
 Rory Mitchell

-Report any bugs to r.a.mitchell.nz at google mail.
+Please report bugs to the xgboost/issues page.
+You can tag me with @RAMitchell.

+Otherwise I can be contacted at r.a.mitchell.nz at gmail.